sanalsprasad/ErdosTeamViper/Presentation/Executive Summary.md

 ## Data Set and Problem

 - Goal is to predict the cuisine type of a recipe based on the list of ingredients.
 - Data set has ingredient lists and cuisine types for various dishes.
 It is from an old Kaggle competition <https://www.kaggle.com/competitions/whats-cooking>.
-About Kaggle’s provided training data :
+About Kaggle’s provided training data:

     + The data is in a json file and contains a table with three columns: id, cuisine and ingredients.
     + The cuisine column contains strings.
 There are 20 different cuisines of which italian is listed the most (7,838 times) and brazilian is listed the least (467 times).